n0shake/Public-APIs/README.md

 ### Music Lyrics

 - [ChartLyrics Lyrics API](http://www.chartlyrics.com/api.aspx) - Allows users to search for lyrics using the artist name, song title, or lyric text.
+- [Lololyrics API](http://api.lololyrics.com/) - Given an artist and track name, obtains its lyrics and metadata such as the year released and album art.
+Specializes more in electronic dance music genres such as hardstyle.
 - [Muisxmatch](https://developer.musixmatch.com/) - Power your music project by licensing access to the world’s most authoritative lyrics DB.

 ### Music Stores